Praniket-Utturkar/beat-cancer/README.md

 - Install Dependencies
     - npm install
 - Split the terminal
-<br />On one terminal :-
+<br />1.
+On one terminal :-
 - Push the schema to neon
     - npm run db:push<br />
-- On other terminal :-
+2. On other terminal :-
 - Run the server
     - npm run dev